petrkrulis/grunt-node-auto-deploy/README.md

 # grunt-node-auto-deploy

-Automatic deployment of your node apps via grunt to nginx-upstart server.
+Automatic deployment of your node apps via grunt to ubuntu server using nginx and upstart.

 ### About
-This version had been completely rewritten and should work really well.
-Highly inspired by node-deploy package.

-### What it does
-The task connects to your server via SSH (only ssh key supported now, password functionality will be added very soon) and writes nginx & upstart configuration files.
-Your app starts on boot a runs as a service then (it restart after crash etc).
-Application is cloned or pulled from it's git repository (don't forget to commit before deployment).
-When the app is cloned/pulled, task runs npm install together with optional commands like grunt tasks to build distribution files which are not included in git etc. Then it starts nginx :)
+The task connects to your server via SSH (via ssh key only) and writes nginx & upstart configuration files.
+Your app starts on boot a runs as a service.
+Application is cloned or pulled from it's remote git repository.
+When the app is cloned/pulled, task runs npm install together with optional commands like grunt tasks to build distribution files.
+Then it reloads nginx :)

 ### Dependencies
 This grunt task requires you to have linux server with upstart (ubuntu tested) running nginx, nodejs, npm and git.